-In 1994, we formed a inique potential hip with the Council by why of the 994 Me morandum of Partnership.
-In 2019, this partnership has reached 25 years the long streample in New Zealand of three iwi working with a district council to exert our kaitiaki within the planning of the District's resources.
+In 1994, we formed a unique partnership with the Council by way of the 1994 Memorandum of Partnership.
+In 2019, this partnership has reached 25 years, the longest example in New Zealand of three iwi working with a district council to exert our kaitiaki within the planning of the District's resources.
 The memorandum was reviewed and re-signed in 2014 and again in 2017.
 Te Whakaminenga o Kāpiti is a partnership committee for decision-making and collaborative engagement on mutually agreed priorities.